 What is an Insurance Broker?

-Instead of representing carriers, brokers represent clients.
+Instead of representing carriers, insurance brokers represent clients.
 They are product agnostic and cannot “bind” coverage on behalf of an insurer.
 Insurance brokers must act in a fiduciary capacity, which is a higher standard of responsibility that requires brokers to put the best interests of their clients first.

-Brokers’ value in the insurance space comes from the idea that people benefit from having a knowledgeable professional who isn’t just pushing a sale, as evidence shows most people choose poorly when selecting their own insurance contracts – the variety of choices often proves overwhelming.
+Insurance brokers’ value in the insurance space comes from the idea that people benefit from having a knowledgeable professional who isn’t just pushing a sale, as evidence shows most people choose poorly when selecting their own insurance contracts – the variety of choices often proves overwhelming.
 As the linked New York Times piece suggests, this is an area ripe for digital revolution!
 Clients agree to pay the broker typically based on a flat percentage of the contract premium and have complete transparency on those costs before engaging their service.

-Once a broker has looked amongst a variety of policies available from multiple carriers and has determined the policy that best fits their client’s needs, the broker alerts an insurance agent who is appointed with the carrier.
+Once a broker has looked amongst a variety of policies available from multiple insurance carriers and has determined the policy that best fits their client’s needs, the broker alerts an insurance agent who is appointed with the carrier.
 The agent then binds the coverage, and the client sends a check for both the cost of the policy and their broker’s commission to the carrier, which then splits the check, taking the policy payment and paying the broker their agreed commission.

 What is an Insurance Producer?

 In 2005, the National Association of Insurance Commissioners issued the Producer Licensing Model Act, which combined the functions of an insurance agent with that of insurance brokers, putting both under the banner of “producer.”
 You read that right, an insurance producer is basically the catch-all term that covers both agents and brokers!

 Essentially, Section 3 of the PMLA states: